-I am on the research faculty at Harvard and MIT.
-My laboratory's research interests are in statistical signal processing algorithm design and information theoretic analysis especially for biomedical and communications engineering systems.
+I am on the Harvard faculty.
+My laboratory's research interests are in artificial intelligence and signal processing algorithms especially for biomedical and neurotechnology systems.

 Apart from my day job, I am involved with the IEEE EMBS Boston Section and Pugwash Conferences on Science and World Affairs.
-Much of my free time is spent playing a game of chess, reading philosophy, writing poetry or playing the violin, sometimes on the banks of River Charles.
+Much of my free time is spent playing a game of chess, reading philosophy or playing the violin, sometimes on the banks of River Charles.

 My lab has multiple open research positions at all levels.
 If you are passionate about the intersection of healthcare with machine learning and artificial intelligence techniques, please get in touch!

 - "Alternative investments" panel at MIT Sloan Investment Conference, Cambridge, MA, Feb 2019.

 - "Digital biomarkers and real-world evidence in clinical research" at Symposium on Internet of Diagnostics Things, Boston, MA, Jun 2019.

 - "Short Course: Connected Diagnostics - IoT, sensors and wearables bring point-of-care diagnostics to the patient" at Molecular Med Tricon, San Francisco, CA, Mar 2019.

 - "Big Data in Healthcare" panel at MedHacks 2018, Johns Hopkins University, Baltimore, MD, Sep 2018.